-Homeowner rehabilitation and rental housing programs.
-Assistance from grant recipients to program beneficiaries will be limited to forgivable grants that are completely forgiven after a specified period of time as long as the beneficiary adheres to the conditions of the grant.

-Homeownership programs.
-Assistance from grant recipients to program beneficiaries as soft second mortgages will be limited to loans which are forgiven at the end of 5 years.

-Rental programs.
-For small rental projects (those with less than 12 units) the HOME funds awarded to a successful applicant can be in the form of a loan or grant.
+- Homeowner rehabilitation.
+Assistance from grant recipients to program beneficiaries will be limited to forgivable grants that are completely forgiven after a specified period of time as long as the beneficiary adheres to the conditions of the grant. - Homeownership programs.
+Assistance from grant recipients to program beneficiaries as soft second mortgages will be limited to loans which are forgiven at the end of 5 years. - Rental programs.
+For small rental projects (those with less than 12 units) the HOME funds awarded to a successful applicant in the form of a grant.
 For rental projects of 12 or more units, HOME funds will be awarded to successful applicants only in the form of a loan, subject to terms and conditions approved by THDA.